Kyle4cann/Splunk-Labs/README.md

-# Splunk Labs 1
+# Splunk Labs 1 – Step-by-Step Guide

+### Introduction:
+This hands-on lab is designed to walk through a complete setup and integration of Splunk within a cloud-based environment.
+By leveraging AWS infrastructure and Ubuntu, the lab demonstrates how to install, configure, and utilize Splunk Enterprise for real-time data indexing, analysis, and visualization.
+It also covers the configuration of a universal forwarder and integration with AWS S3 buckets for extended data onboarding capabilities.

 ### Objectives:
+To create an AWS instance, install Splunk on Ubuntu, configure Splunk users, index and search static data, use SPL (Splunk Processing Language), install and configure a universal forwarder, and integrate AWS S3 bucket data with Splunk.

-## Part 1: Create an AWS account.
+## Part 1: Create an AWS Account and Instance

 ### Step 1.
 - Open https://aws.amazon.com/console/ in your browser
 - Click on the account and the AWS management console
 - Click on Create a new AWS Account
-- Fill in: Root user email address and AWS account name, the click verify email address
+- Fill in: Root user email address and AWS account name, and click verify email address
 - Open your mail to verify your account

 ### Step 2.
 - Open https://aws.amazon.com/console/ in your browser
 - Click on the account AWS management console
 - Click on Sign in using root user email
-- Enter your Email, the characters given to you, click on I'm not a robot, to enter your  password to log in
+- Enter your Email, the characters given to you, click on I'm not a robot, and enter your  password to log in
 ### Step 3:
 - At the search button, type ES2 and click on Instances
-- Click on Launch an instance
+- Click on Launch an instance:
 - Enter, fill out, or configure your server
 - ### Notes:
-- - Enter Name
+- - Enter Name: `KyleTech`
   - Select Ubuntu under Application and OS Image: Slpunk is very compatible with Ubuntu because it is liter
-  - For Splunk to run smoothly, it requires a minimum of 2 gig Virtual CPU and 4 GB of Memory.
-So, select T3 medium
+  - For Splunk to run smoothly, it requires a minimum of `2 gig Virtual CPU` and `4 GB of Memory`.
+So, select `T3 medium`
   - Click Key Pair to create Key Pair (SplunkTest )
   - Under Security Group, select Allow All.
   - Change storage to 30 GB because you are  eligible to use up to 30 GB